 “If candidates were better informed about how their pay and career could progress during the initial job search and recruiting process, they would be less likely to take a job that turns out to be a bad fit,” she says.
 “Recruiters and hiring managers need to manage expectations and use all channels available to them to communicate with potential candidates to ensure pay realities meet expectations.”

-They should also keep in mind that, while pay is a critical factor in getting the talent you want, culture matters more when it comes to keeping it.
-Indeed, a recent survey of 4,900 professionals by Korn Ferry that asked the top reasons why they'd consider looking for a new job this year, "higher salary" ranked fourth, behind job insecurity, lack of cultural fit with their current employer and "I'm bored and need a new challenge" at No. 1.
+They should also keep in mind that while pay is a critical factor in getting the talent you want, culture matters more when it comes to long-term retention.
+Indeed, a recent survey of 4,900 professionals by Korn Ferry that asked the top reasons why they’d consider looking for a new job this year, “higher salary” ranked fourth, behind job insecurity, lack of cultural fit and “I’m bored and need a new challenge” at No. 1.

 “There is almost always going to be a rival firm that could potentially pay your best people more, but [research] confirms that company culture matters more than pay as a driver of long-term employee satisfaction and commitment,” says Galvin.